rit-igm-web/IGME-340-Shared/exercises/flutter-02-Themes_and_Buttons.md

 8. In the ThemeData, create a style for all `ElevatedButtons`, do this for both the light and dark theme.
 Give the theme a `background`, `foreground` color and a `textStyle`.
 Use colors from the theme's colorScheme.

+9. Wrap the `Column` in a `SingleChildScrollView` Widget.

-9. Add a, `TextButton` and `OutlinedButton`.
+10. At the top of the `Column`, Add a, `TextButton` and `OutlinedButton`.
 Give each some identifying text.
 For now, make each onpressed event an empty function.

-9. Style the `TextButton` and `OutlinedButton` button using inline styles and give them a `background`,  `foreground`, and some font settings.
+Style the buttons with inline styles; give them a background and foreground color, and some font settings.

-10. Change your latest `ElevatedButton` to use an inline style.
+11. Change your latest `ElevatedButton` to use an inline style of your choice.

-11. Create an `ElevatedButton` with an icon.
+12. At the top of the `Column`, Create an `ElevatedButton` with an icon.
 Create and use an inline style to customize it as you like, but also alter the `border` of this button.

-12. Alter the default font of the theme to `Courier`.
+13. Alter the default font of the theme to `Courier`.

-13. Add an `onPressed` event for each one, you can use either an external function or an anonymous function.
+14. Add an `onPressed` event for each of your buttons, you can use either an external function or an anonymous function.
 Output some text to the console.

 Perform a `flutter clean`, zip up your app and submit to the Assignment dropbox.